 - In child care centers, except for small centers located in residences - COMAR 13A.16.10.04

-- If under a proclaimed State of Emergency by the Governor and they have issued orders, rules, or regulations controlling the possession, carry, use, and/or sale of firearms - Md.
+- If under a proclaimed State of Emergency by the Governor when the Governor has issued orders, rules, or regulations controlling the possession, carry, use, and/or sale of firearms - Md.
 Public Safety § 14-303(b)(8)

 Unlawfully carrying a handgun in violation of Md.
-Criminal Law § 4-203(a)(1)(i) is also a strict liability crime.
+Criminal Law § 4-203(a)(1)(i) is also a strict liability crime, which means there is no requirement that the individual knowingly or willfully carried in violation of the law.
 For more on this, read our article on the recent Maryland Court of Appeals case Lawrence v.
 State HERE.